VeriComms

 Feature prioritization

-We brainstormed features based on our research.
-Then, we worked with strategists to prioritize which features to include in the prototype based on value and effort.
+We brainstormed features based on user needs identified in our research, then prioritized which ones to include in the prototype based on value and effort.

 Prioritized features: